ysdexlic/dot/README.md

 - [x] Add bootstrapping feature (run bootstrap executables)
 - [ ] Add ability to have pre/post hooks
 - [ ] Add ability to have host or tag specific files
-- [ ] Add proper support for multiple dotfile dirs

 - [x] Add regex file exclusions

 - [ ] Add init command to create a new dotfile repo
-- [ ] Add clone command to wrap git, pull and bootstrap?
+- [ ] Add clone command to wrap git & pull
+  - [ ] When cloning, prompt to bootstrap
+  - [ ] When cloning, prompt to add any tags
+    - [ ] Go through all files and prompt to install any tags that are present
 - [x] Add down command to remove symlinks created by dot
   - [x] Down command should remove empty folders created by dot
 - [x] Add list command to list symlinks created by dot